MangJo/pso2_logviewer/README.md

 -You can choose what to display i.e. date, playername, playerID etc.
 -Simple search both text list files and log contents.
 -You can select a different folder where the logs are stored.

+Requirements:
+This app requires Microsoft .NET Framework 4.5 and Microsoft WindowsAPICodePack to work properly.